304 Not Modified

 • Should include Date header

-Monitor your cache performance
+Monitor your caching performance

 Track response times and cache hit rates with UptimeSignal.